Great Collaborations Began with Great Music

 Raquel is currently an MS/PhD student in the Geosciences department at University of Massachusetts Amherst and works with Dr. R. Mark Leckie in the Micropaleontology lab.
 She is a recipient of the Randolph and Cecile Bromery Graduate Fellowship at UMass and was recently awarded a National Science Foundation Graduate Fellowship.
 Raquel developed her interest in paleoclimatology and paleoceanography as an undergraduate at Brown University and her love for micropaleontology through research experiences at the Smithsonian National Museum of Natural History and Scripps Institution of Oceanography.
 For her graduate work Raquel uses planktic foraminifera and other microfossils to study how the Earth’s oceans have changed over time.
 Specifically, she is interested in how ocean-climate interactions change during times of extreme global warmth, like her all-time favorite geologic age, the Cretaceous.
 Although she loves research, her favorite part of being a scientist is being a leader and a role model.
 She dedicates a lot of time outside the lab to increasing campus inclusivity and equity through graduate student groups like the Graduate Students of Color Association (GSCA) and the Graduate Women in STEM (GWIS).
 Raquel is a talented vocalist, keeps up with the Kardashians religiously and loves everything pop culture.

 Andy has a Master’s in Geoscience from the University of Wisconsin and Ph.D. from the University of Massachusetts.
-He’s currently a postdoctoral researcher, which means that he moves every two years, jumping from institution to institution.
-Recently, Andy was hired for a year as a Visiting Assistant Professor at Sam Houston State University and will be starting this fall!
+While he’s currently a postdoctoral researcher at the University of Bristol, he’s done time at the National Museum of Natural History (Smithsonian Institution) and Sam Houston State University.
 He studies planktic foraminifera, amoeba-like single celled marine organisms that produce a ‘shell’ made of calcium carbonate.
 Planktic forams have been around since the late Jurassic (around 160 million years ago) and are a key way of understanding what the past oceans were like.
-By identifying specific species we can determine the age of the sediment, what the oceans were like, what the temperature was when they were growing, and what the carbon cycle was doing.
-Because they’ve been around for so long, we’ve used them to understand a diverse set of past climates.
+By identifying specific species we can determine the age of the sediment, what the oceans were like, what the temperature was when they were growing, the community structure, and what the carbon cycle was doing.
+Because forams been around for so long, we’ve used them to understand a diverse set of past climates.
 Andy is most interested in studying how evolution, climate, and oceanography mix together.
 He has a broad range of experience in cyclostratigraphy, biostratigraphy, paleoceanography, paleobiology, and has enough statistical knowledge to be dangerous.
-Andy has a wife and 3 year old child, so most of his free time is spent running after his daughter in DC museums.
+Andy has a wife and 5 year old kid, so most of his free time is spent running after his daughter.

 Kyle is citizen scientist, representing the outstanding tradition of amateur paleontology.
 He lives in Cincinnati, that famed river town where hills packed with 450 million year old fossils have stirred geological passion in generations of naturalists, himself included.
 Despite this siren song, Kyle somehow managed to become a software developer instead of a geologist.
 Tragic.
 Still, on nights and weekends, he’s reading paleontological journals, slogging through creeks to rediscover forgotten localities, tracking down obscure museum specimens, documenting new outcrops, and collecting fossils to be donated to museums.
 He is a member of the Dry Dredgers, the oldest avocational paleontological society in the United States.
 Like many in the group, Kyle works closely with professors and graduate students at the University of Cincinnati and other institutions to study the Ordovician and Silurian strata and fauna of the Cincinnati region.
 More specifically, he is frequently spotted with Dr. Carlton Brett, as the two share an enthusiasm for Paleozoic stratigraphy, echinoderms, field work, and geologizing past sunset.
 When time allows, Kyle illustrates digital reconstructions of ancient sea life.
 He also has an unparalleled ability to procrastinate when asked to write short autobiographies, and is cursed with both a droll wit and an unfortunate need to take on more projects than are humanly possible to complete.